 Although the term “blitzkreig” has Nazi associations and the song references shooting people in the back, the song is much happier than that, being based on The Bay City Rollers’ “Saturday Night” and celebrating the good times.

 Disc 2 Track 17 X Offender by Blondie.
 June 1976.
-At Worcester College, Francis had met a First Year girl called Jess, whose boyfriend, Rob (who wasn’t attending the College), supported the same football team as he did.
-He formed a friendly and entirely appropriate relationship with Jess and the three of them would, on occasions, travel North to watch the team.
+At Worcester College, Paul had met a First Year girl called Jude, whose boyfriend, Richard (who wasn’t attending the College), supported the same football team as he did.
+He formed a friendly and entirely appropriate relationship with Jude and the three of them would, on occasions, travel North to watch the team.
 I went with them a couple of times.
-Francis was also frequently driving back to Royal Holloway to maintain his relationship with June.
+Paul was also frequently driving back to Royal Holloway to maintain his relationship with Julie.
 I would sometimes accompany him on one of these trips.
-I once went with him to Holloway to see Steven and Katherine and spent the night asleep in his A40, parked in the College car park.
+I once went with him to Holloway to see David and Gay and spent the night asleep in his A40, parked in the College car park.
 Towards the end of the year, Worcester College Students Union started arranging discos which took place about ten miles from the College grounds.
 To achieve a good turnout, they organised several coaches to ferry students there and back.
-After the first couple of these, most people I knew didn’t want to go again but Jess said she wanted to go so I went with her.
-Once again, I’ve had to look up the expression “made out” because that’s what Jess and I did at several of these discos and, more shamefully, on the coach on the way home.
-The fact that I knew her boyfriend, Rob, who was a good guy, makes this behaviour more difficult to defend.
+After the first couple of these, most people I knew didn’t want to go again but Jude said she wanted to go so I went with her.
+Once again, I’ve had to look up the expression “made out” because that’s what Jude and I did at several of these discos and, more shamefully, on the coach on the way home.
+The fact that I knew her boyfriend, Rich, who was a good guy, makes this behaviour more difficult to defend.
 He wasn’t a student at the College.
 Nothing ever followed from these evenings and there were no strong feelings either way, just two people who enjoyed a snog.
-Jess, Rob and I remained friends for a few years afterwards and I went to their wedding where Francis was best man.
+Jude, Rich and I remained friends for a few years afterwards and I went to their wedding where Paul was best man.

 I technically wasn’t a sex offender on these occasions but it seems like a moral offence had taken place, if not a legal one.
 The girlfriend of Blondie bassist, Gary Valentine, had become pregnant when she was 17 and so he was charged with statutory rape.
 When he and Debbie Harry wrote “X Offender”, they changed the story to one about a prostitute falling in love with a police officer who arrested her.

 Disc 2 Track 16 Cherry Bomb by The Runaways.
 June 1976.
 Between 1976 and 1988, I had no relationship with a female.
 A young man’s twenties and early thirties are normally the most sexually active time but due to all the things I’ve previously mentioned, I was determinedly single.
 I started work in an all male Maths department in Harlow, there were no single women on the staff as far as I could ascertain and I played rugby and cricket in all the times that I wasn’t preparing lessons or marking books.
 I found a funny, sociable, male environment to fit into.
 There was the occasional dance with the wife of one of my team mates at a cricket club disco, one of whom kindly opined that the reason that I wasn’t married was because I was “married to cricket”.
-Allen and Sara came to visit on one occasion and I asked one of my mates, Bill, if he’d like to come with me.
-Sara assumed that Bill and I were a couple.
+Pete and Rose came to visit on one occasion and I asked one of my mates, Kash, if he’d like to come with me.
+Rose assumed that Kash and I were a couple.
 But all this only happened after one further dismal attempt at finding a girlfriend while I was at Worcester College.
-Jess had a friend called Jenny and I became good friends with her.
+Jude had a friend called Jill and I became good friends with her.
 She was intelligent, intense, funny, friendly, quiet and articulate.
 We had one evening out together when my clumsy attempt to put my arm around her was quickly rebuffed.
 I didn’t know how to initiate things and I wish I’d seen all those films where the bloke says “I would really like to kiss you now” because that always seems to work.
-I don’t know if that would have worked with Jenny in 1976 as I never saw her with anyone else and even when she came to see me in my flat in Harlow, there was no mention of anyone else.
+I don’t know if that would have worked with Jill in 1976 as I never saw her with anyone else and even when she came to see me in my flat in Harlow, there was no mention of anyone else.
 I know that any man whose advances are rejected assumes that the girl is gay, but the thought did occur to me.
-Jenny was a staunch feminist and had very left-wing views on which we agreed.
+Jill was a staunch feminist and had very left-wing views on which we agreed.
 The last I heard of her, she went to work abroad.
 And that’s the last of my stories of failed attempts to find a girlfriend.
-I’ve never thought about this but I’m guessing that if I’d had stronger feelings towards Iris, Jerry, Paula, Jess or Jenny, I would have analysed less and acted more.
+I’ve never thought about this but I’m guessing that if I’d had stronger feelings towards Hilary, Justine, Christine, Joy or Jill, I would have analysed less and acted more.
 Whether or not this would have been more successful is seriously doubtful but it appears now that my shyness, which was borne of a fear of rejection, was more overwhelming than any feelings of desire.

 Disc 2 Track 18 Horseplay (Weary Of The Schmaltz) by Eddie & The Hot Rods.
 June 1976.
 As far as Jon Savage was concerned, the Summer of 1976 was a brilliant time for new releases and he has included eight songs on this set.
 For me, it was the end of 17 years of education before I started work.
 I was about to move to Essex.